White Chocolate Crockpot Candy Recipe

 Do I need to use all four chocolate ingredients, or can I simplify?

-The almond bark is what makes the clusters set firm at room temperature — without it, you’d end up with clusters that stay soft and tacky, especially in a warm room.
-You could try using just chips and almond bark and skip the baking bar, and it would probably still work, but the flavor won’t be quite as layered.
+Each plays a somewhat unique part.
+The flavor and richness come from the German baking bar and the white chocolate chips.
+Almond bark is what allows the clusters to set firm at room temperature.
+Without it, you’d get clusters that stay soft and tacky, particularly in a warm room.
+You could go the route of using just chips and almond bark and ignoring the baking bar, and it would probably still work, but the flavor won’t be quite as layered.
+Almond bark on its own is what you absolutely must include.

 How many clusters does this recipe make?